KibretZd/Applied-Data-Science-Training/README.md

     - Training set: to train the model
     - Validation set: to tune hyperparameters
     - Test set - used for only final evaluation

 Common Spliting Options

-    1. Train/Test split
+    .
+Train/Test split
-        Simple and faster
+        - Simple and faster
-        Commonly used for small projects and baseline models
+        - Commonly used for small projects and baseline models
-        Example: 80% Train, 20% Test
+        - Example: 80% Train, 20% Test

-    2. Train/Validation/Test Split
+    .
+Train/Validation/Test Split
-        More reliable for model tuninng and selection commonly used in real-world ML workflows
+        - More reliable for model tuninng and selection
+        - commonly used in real-world ML workflows
-        Example: 60% Train, 20% Validation, 20% Test
+        - Example: 60% Train, 20% Validation, 20% Test

-Split before preprocessing (imputation, scaling and encoding) to avoid data leaakage use stratify = y for classification task to preserve class distribution use a fixed random_state (e.g 42) for reproducibility
+    . before preprocessing (imputation, scaling and encoding) to avoid data leaakage . use stratify = y for classification task to preserve class distribution . use a fixed random_state (e.g 42) for reproducibility